emsterdam1/anRNAlab-Protocols/General/Freezing-Cells.md

 **2.** Resuspend cell pellets in freezing media (90% FBS, 10% DMSO).
 Distribute into cryo-vials and immediately place in -80 °C freezer box.
   ◦ _Note: The amount of cellular material per freeze-down depends on cells.
 For HEK293T, eight 1 mL vials from three 100 mm plates works well._

-**3.** If very long-term storage is required, vials can be moced to liquid nitrogen after a day at -80 °C.
+**3.** If very long-term storage is required, vials can be moved to liquid nitrogen after a day at -80 °C.
   ◦ _Note: Cells have to "slow-cool" to remain viable when thawed.
 The air-jacket provided in a freezer box is usually enough to make this happen._